 We make every effort to connect with pupils and their families and help them to feel welcome and secure about their transition to Croft – we recognise that this is a stressful time for families and we will ‘go the extra mile’ to make sure it is successful.

 Wherever we can we work directly with other schools and settings to gain a good understanding of the needs and strengths of individual pupils.
 This includes attending Annual Review meetings prior to transition, and visiting pupils in their current settings.

-All pupils have a Care Plan drawn up at a one to one meeting with our LSA’s responsible for medical management and pupils’ care.
-They will meet with families in school or make a home visit if preferred, to ensure we have the right information to manage your child’s personal care and medical needs to our very high standards.
+All pupils have a Care Plan drawn up by parents, the school and overseen by our school nurse, to ensure we have the right information to manage your child’s personal care and medical needs to our very high standards.